mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 ## Scene 4: Finding Bretton

-If the PCs have to locate Bretton in the seedier parts of Barkan, they’ll need to start trawling the city centre and the less salubrious parts of town.
+If the PCs have to locate Bretton in the seedier parts of Barkan, they’ll need to start trawling the city center and the less salubrious parts of town.
 He doesn’t have money and will probably only be able to find money begging.
 Frequenting hostelries and talking with down and outs on the streets is probably the best way of going about this.
 But if they give any impression of being
 ‘authorities’ of any kind, the underworld will close ranks around ‘one of their own’ even if he’s only newly arrived on planet.
 Use the following Streetwise check:
 _Finding Bretton in the city_ : Difficult (10+) Streetwise check (1D days, EDU or INT).
 Social Standing may be applied negatively due to the nature of the search – i.e. a negative characteristic modifier may be applied positively.
 Thus a character with Social Standing of 3 could _add_ a DM of +1 rather than subtract it.